H.R. 227: Clergy Act

 IRS and Social Security must spread the word

-Within 90 days of enactment, the IRS Commissioner, working with the Social Security Commissioner, must send Congress a plan for informing eligible people about this new option.
+Within 90 days of enactment, the IRS Commissioner, working with the Social Security Commissioner, must send Congress a plan for informing eligible clergy about the option.

 Who benefits from H.R.
 227?